 - Region-wide transit systems connecting people to jobs, attractions and more.

-Each of these transportation options is outlined in detail on the Drive Less, Live More website (www.drivelesslivemore.org) or you can call 937.223.6323 for more information.
+Each of these transportation options is outlined in detail on the Drive Less, Live More website (www.drivelesslivemore.org).
+Please call 937.223.6323 for more information.